- Reviewed: 19 March 2020, 14:53 NZDT

 We advise all New Zealanders travelling in Ecuador to be security conscious at all times and avoid travelling alone or at night.
 You should guard your belongings carefully.
 No resistance should be given if you are the victim of an armed robbery as this could lead to an escalation in violence.

 Violent crime is known to occur on public transport and intercity buses.
 When travelling by bus, do not store anything under your seat or in the overhead compartments.
 Avoid travel at night and taking intercity buses with a reputation for making stops along the route as criminals have been known to board buses to rob passengers.

-There has been an increase in reports of “express kidnappings” in Ecuador, where criminals abduct a victim for a short period of time and force them to withdraw funds from automatic teller machines (ATMs) to secure their release.
+There has been an increase in reports of “express kidnappings” in Ecuador, where criminals abduct a victim for a short period of time and force them to withdraw funds from ATMs to secure their release.
 To reduce the risk of this occurring we recommend you use ATMs located inside banks during daylight hours.

 Express kidnappings, and other forms of robbery and assault, have been known to occur when using unlicensed taxis.
-We recommend you only use authorised taxis that display their taxi registration sticker, preferably booked through a radio dispatch service or hotel.
+We recommend you only use authorised taxis that display their orange license plates and orange and white registration number on the side of the car and on the windshield, and preferably booked through a radio dispatch service or hotel.

 There has been an increase in incidents of sexual assault against foreigners in Ecuador, particularly in the city of Montañita.
-Visitors, particularly women, should take care, travel in groups and ensure you have reputable accommodation.
+Visitors, particularly women, should take care, travel in groups and ensure you have reputable accommodation with good security.